• Recipes

 • salted butter - your butter should be room temperature, but not too soft.
 If your kitchen is excessively hot or cool, you may want to check the temperature of your butter with a meat thermometer.
 It should be around 70 degrees Fahrenheit.
 You can also use unsalted butter -- just add ½ teaspoon of salt to the dry ingredients.

-• cream cheese - we're making out peach cobbler pound cake with cream cheese for a denser, richer cake!
+• cream cheese - we're making our peach cobbler pound cake with cream cheese for a denser, richer cake!
 Opt for full-fat cream cheese for a moist cake.
 Your cream cheese should also be room temperature.

 • vanilla extract - for the best flavor, I like to use pure vanilla extract.
 Or you can make your own!